 Keep Schools Safe by Sharing Safety Concerns.
 Contact your school principal or Contact Us 408-635-2600, ext.
 6077

-Complaints regarding Title IX for Staff: Assistant Superintendent, Human Relations,
+Complaints regarding Title IX for Staff: Interim Assistant Superintendent, Human Relations,

 (408) 635-2600, x6071

-Complaints regarding Title IX for Students: Director of Student Services,
+Complaints regarding Title IX for Students: Learning & Development Director,

 Click here to file a report online.